-Promoting maternal and child health care is a UNICEF priority—and a collective responsibility.
+Promoting maternal and child health care is a UNICEF priority —and collective responsibility.

-Hamdiya said her attitude changed when she attended a Talking Book meeting in 2018.
+She said her attitude changed after attending a Talking Book meeting.

 Engaging Families in Maternal and Child Health Care

-Hamdiya listened to Talking Books through UNICEF’s Communication for Development (C4D) program in northern Ghana.
-In the Upper West and Northern regions, Talking Books are deployed through a group listening and household rotation model.
-Because the Talking Book device has a built-in speaker, groups of up to about 20 can listen and learn together.
-So, Talking Books are frequently used for facilitating community dialogues.
-In addition, Talking Books are shared among households, so community members and families can listen when and where it’s convenient.
+Hamdiya listened to Talking Books through UNICEF Ghana’s Communication for Development (C4D) program.
+In the Upper West and Northern regions, Talking Books were deployed through a group listening and household rotation model.
+Because the device has a built-in speaker, families and groups can listen and learn together.

 Maternal Health is a Collective Responsibility

+Hamdiya said she has become an outspoken advocate for maternal and child health in her community.
 “I am thankful for the doctors and nurses who worked to save my baby.
 Now I always advise pregnant women to get antenatal care at the health center.
-I tell men in the community to listen to the Talking Book—and that I will personally query them if their wives deliver at home,” she said.
+I tell the men in my community to listen to the Talking Book — and that I will personally query them if their wives deliver at home,” she said.

 “The Talking Book has become a good source of information that is breaking down certain myths and traditions surrounding childbirth in the community.
 Now we need a message to encourage husbands to take their wives to the clinic from time to time during pregnancy and childbirth.
 This should be a collective responsibility.”